slotThe/slotThe.github.io/hsha.md

 Finally, I will discuss how generalized Hopf module theorem by Mesablishvili and Wisbauer features both in theory and examples.
 Based on joint work with John Boiquaye and Ulrich Krähmer, [@bartulović25:duplic-hopf].

+## Sebastian Halbig

+In 1997, Alexei Kitaev proposed a foundational model for fault-tolerant quantum computation based on complex semisimple Hopf algebras.
+Its key feature is a topologically invariant code space.
+It is constructed using combinatorial data encoded by a graph embedded into a closed oriented surface, ensuring robustness against a wide range of errors.
+Beyond applications in quantum computing, the model has remarkable connections with combinatorics, the study of mapping class groups, Hopf algebra representation theory, and topological quantum field theories.
+In this talk, based on joint work with  U. Krähmer, we present a generalisation of the Kitaev model to arbitrary finite-dimensional Hopf algebras.

+Two challenges prevent a straightforward approach.
+First, the extended Hilbert space, a Yetter–Drinfeld module whose maximal trivial submodule is the code space, relies on an involutive antipode—a condition equivalent to the underlying Hopf algebra being semisimple.
+Second, topological invariance is proven using projectors assembled from (co)integrals.
+Since we do not have these tools at our disposal, we follow a new approach, inspired by homological considerations.
+We introduce involutive anti-Hopf bimodules, which are related to coefficients of Hopf cyclic cohomology and allow us to form appropriate, Yetter–Drinfeld valued, variants of extend Hilbert spaces.
+Instead of considering trivial submodules, the analoga of the code spaces arise as bitensor products—a combination of cotensor and tensor products.
+Our proof of their topological invariance relies on a notion of excision and uses actions of a group related to mapping class groups.
+Towards computing bitensor products, we discuss induction-restriction type identities, which are particularly useful for small quantum groups.
+Several intriguing open questions arising from our approach will be emphasised.

 ## Niels Kowalzig

 Building on Retakh's approach to Ext groups through categories of extensions, Schwede reobtained the well-known Gerstenhaber algebra structure on Ext groups over bimodules of associative algebras both from splicing extensions (leading to the cup product) and from a suitable loop in the categories of extensions (leading to the Lie bracket).